whitecube/php-prices/README.md

 > ⚠️ **Warning**: Applying modifiers after VAT will **alter the modifiers execution order**.
 Prices will first apply all the modifiers that should be executed before VAT (in order of appearance), then the VAT itself, followed by the remaining modifiers (also in order of appearance).

 Inclusive prices will contain all the modifiers (before and after VAT), but exclusive prices only contain the "before VAT" modifiers by default.
-If you consider the "after VAT" modifiers to be part of the exclusive price, you can always count them in by providing `$includeAfterVat = true` as second argument of the `exclusive()` method :
+If you consider the "after VAT" modifiers to be part of the exclusive price, you can always count them in by providing `$includeAfterVat = true` as second argument of the `exclusive()` method:

 ```php
 use Whitecube\Price\Price;